KMI-KPZ/Semper-KI-Frontend/README.md

 ## Download

-To download the Semper-KI Frontend files, follow these steps:
+To download the Semper-KI Frontend, follow these steps:

 1. Clone the repository: `git clone git@github.com:KMI-KPZ/Frontend.git`